Back to Blog

 1. Opt for Authenticator Apps

-Whenever possible, opt for authenticator apps like Google Authenticator or Microsoft Authenticator instead of SMS, as they tend to be less susceptible to interception or SIM-swapping.
+Whenever possible, opt for authenticator apps like Google Authenticator or Microsoft Authenticator.
+Avoid SMS when possible.
+Authenticator apps tend to be less susceptible to interception or SIM-swapping.

 2. Keep Recovery Codes Safe

-When you enable 2FA, many services provide recovery codes in case you lose access to your device.
-Store these in a secure place—preferably offline.
+When you enable 2FA, many services provide recovery codes.
+These are for cases where you lose access to your device.
+Store these in a secure place, preferably offline.

 3. Use Strong Passwords

 2FA is most effective when coupled with a unique, strong password.
-Avoid using easily guessable credentials and never reuse passwords across services.
+Avoid using easily guessable credentials.
+Never reuse passwords across services.

 Email, social media, and financial accounts are prime targets for cybercriminals.
 Implementing 2FA on these accounts should be a top priority.